 - Withdrawal symptoms if the drug is not available

-- Placing the need to consume the drug in front of other responsibilities, like family or school
+- Placing the need to consume the drug in front of other responsibilities

 What Is Rehab?

-When an individual seeks to eradicate addictive drugs like OxyContin from their life, they will undergo several phases of rehab therapy.
+When an individual seeks to remove addictive drugs from their life, they will undergo several phases of rehab therapy.
 The first is the detoxification phase.

 - Difficulty sleeping

 - Nausea and vomiting